Workers Comp Audit

 The other records that will be requested during an audit include: proof of your business registration, proof of workers’ compensation coverage on each employee, payroll records (including gross pay), accident reports (and copies), forms submitted by employees filing injury claims (and copies), medical bills paid by the insurer or employer, and any other documents that might support or refute worker’s comp claims.

-The person who reviews these materials will calculate how much workers’ compensation is owed.
+The person who reviews these materials will calculate the amount of workers’ compensation owed.
 They will use the information from the wage report and payroll.
+Get a workers comp quote

 Workers Compensation Premium Audit

-If you disagree with the amount that they say you owe, then you can provide extra documents to prove differently.
+If you disagree with the amount that they say you owe, then you can provide extra documents to prove otherwise.
 If your records are not clear enough, then an audit may be done.
-This will cost money for the auditor who comes to your business site.
+This will incur a cost for the auditor who visits your business site.

 When an audit is finalized and complete, the auditor notifies both you and your workers’ comp insurance company of its findings.
 If anything is wrong with what was paid to you or what should have been paid, the auditor will tell both parties how much money is owed.
 The insurer then sends a bill for payment along with a copy of the audit, and you must make your payment within 30 days.

-You will have to pay money to the insurance company every year.
-If the auditor finds that you paid too much, then they will give you some of your money back.
+You will need to pay the insurance company a yearly fee.
+If the auditor determines that you overpaid, they will refund some of your money.
 The person who audits your account can be someone from an insurance company or someone who calls on the phone.
-Usually state law says that only certain people can do this.
+Usually, state law says that only certain people can do this.

 – The director of a state division of workers’ comp or his or her designated representative